bensmithett/viewloader/README.md

 </div>
 ```

-Create an object for your app that lists setup functions for each type of view.
+Create an object for your app that lists setup functions for each type of component.

 ```javascript
 myApp.views = {